 In March 2020, the coronavirus (COVID-19) outbreak was declared to be a pandemic.
 This virus has spread across the globe and had an impact on worldwide economic activity and financial markets.
-Our City has not been exempt from this pandemic and we continue to closely monitor the impact of COVID-19 on the operations of the City.
-Actions at the state level, put in place a one-year freeze on CERS employer contribution rates keeping them the same for fiscal year 2021 as they were during fiscal year 2020.
-With all that in mind, the City passed a conservative budget for fiscal year 2021.
-General fund revenues were budgeted to be \$14,294,891 which is a decrease of \$1,044,660 over the amount budgeted for fiscal year 2020.
-General fund expenditures were budgeted to be \$14,294,891 which is a decrease of \$934,660 when compared to that same amount in fiscal year 2020.
+We continue to monitor the impact of COVID-19 on all aspects of the City's operations.
+Just after the end of this fiscal year, the City received \$2.3 million from the federal government passed through the Commonwealth of Kentucky as part of the American Rescue Plan Act to assist with the impact of COVID-19 on the City.
+With all that in mind, the City passed a conservative budget for fiscal year 2022.
+General fund revenues were budgeted to be \$16,837,337 which is an increase of \$2.0 million dollars over the amount budgeted for fiscal year 2021 to account for the anticipated receipt of the American Rescue Plan Act money previously discussed.
+General fund expenditures were budgeted to be \$16,837,337 which is an increase of \$2.5 million dollars when compared to that same amount in fiscal year 2021.